thunderrabbit/barefoot_rob/content/books/slow-down/0120-creation-is-messy.md

 I took on a larger project than I knew how to handle.
 It's been over a year.

-Thank you higher power for the kick in the ass!
+Thank You, higher power, for the kick in the ass!